nikhilpatel1230/Currency-Converter/README.md

-# Currency-Converter
+# Real-Time-Weather-Update
-Using this component we are able to convert currency rate.
+Using this component we are able check real-time weather condition.